 Or, you may prefer to switch to the longitudinal (long-axis) view to see the angiocatheter lengthwise as it approaches and enters the vein.
-Turn the probe 90 degrees and move the probe slightly laterally as needed to maintain full longitudinal (in-plane) images of both the angiocatheter and the vein.
+Turn the probe 90 degrees and maintain full longitudinal (in-plane) images of both the angiocatheter and the vein.

 As the angiocatheter meets the vein, you should see the needle first indent the superficial wall and then pop through the wall to enter the lumen.
 A simultaneous flash of dark red blood in the barrel of the syringe confirms intraluminal placement.

 Follow standard procedures for advancing the catheter, ensuring intravascular placement, wiping away ultrasound gel before securing the catheter, and beginning any infusion.

 Aftercare for US-Guided Peripheral Vein Cannulation

 Replace or remove catheters within 72 hours of placement.